Kinto/kinto/docs/api/1.x/filtering.rst

 * ``/collection?contains_any_field=value``

-  Same as the previous filter, but in the value is a list, it matches all records whose field contains at least one of the listed values.
+  Same as the previous filter, but if the value is a list, it matches all records whose field contains at least one of the listed values.

 Examples: